antrea-io/antrea/docs/antrea-l7-network-policy.md

 ### HTTP

-A typical layer 7 NetworkPolicy for HTTP protocol is as below:
+An example layer 7 NetworkPolicy for the HTTP protocol is like below:

 ```yaml
 apiVersion: crd.antrea.io/v1alpha1